 In similar manner, the Roman Church system ran on a similar pattern.
 On the lower rungs of the ladder, the title of Priest was considered at the bottom in the chain of command.
-Yet, he directly ruled over community of people.
-He was the person who collected the tithes based on the obligation of the mandates that were given to him by his superiors.
+Yet, they directly ruled over community of people.
+The Priest was the person who collected the tithes based on the obligation of the mandates that were given to him by his superiors.

 And he said to them, “The kings of the Gentiles exercise lordship over them, and those in authority over them are called benefactors.
 But not so with you.
 Rather, let the greatest among you become as the youngest, and the leader as one who serves.
 For who is the greater, one who reclines at table or one who serves?
 Is it not the one who reclines at table?
 But I am among you as the one who serves. - Luke 22:25-28

 Today, we should not act like we are still in the Dark Ages.
 We are able to read, write and study Scripture for ourselves independent of those who want to exercise authority over us.
 There is no need for selfish and despotic religious rulers who want to bilk you of your time, money and energy so they can live in entitled extravagance off your backs.
 The notion of having biblical authority, leadership and rule under the supposed notion of a 'God given right' is laughable once the words like submit, rule, under, subject and obey are looked at under scrutiny to the original Greek language.
 These authoritarian words need to be and can be thrown out.
 It is really up to you.

 Some words in Scripture were deliberately 'translated' to give religious hirelings a way to attain sovereign rule and authority over you.